aslotte/mlnet-jupyter/README.md

 #### Jupyter Notebook + ML.NET
 As of MS Ignite 2019, ML.NET can now be run in a Jupyter Notebook.
 This provides tons of benefits, such as data exploration, summary statistics and increased sharability of code.

-The following repository aims to provide examples on how to get started with ML.NET in Jupyter Notebooks.
+The repository provides multiple examples on how to get started with ML.NET in Jupyter Notebooks.

-The following ML Tasks are included
+The following ML Tasks are included:
 1. Binary Classification
 2. Multi-class classification
 3. Time-series forecasting